Yukon First Nation Final and Self-Government Agreements

 • called for the creation of a number of boards and committees to provide community-based input, recommendations, and decisions to government

-Final (land claim) Agreements:
+Final Agreements:

 • are constitutionally-protected (section 35) modern-day treaties